 Colby-Sawyer College Lock and Lock Out Policy

 Students should keep their doors locked at all times.
-Students who are locked out of their room should contact Campus Safety and request assistance.
+Students locked out of their rooms should contact Campus Safety and request assistance.
 During the hours when Residential Education staff members are on duty, Campus Safety will attempt to contact a Resident Assistant (RA) and request assistance for the student.
 The RA will verify the identity of the requesting student (if unknown) and unlock the student’s assigned room.
-During hours when Residential Education is not on duty, an RA is unreachable or the student resides in a CSC lease property, Campus Safety will provide access.
+During hours when Residential Education is not on duty, an RA is unreachable or the student resides in a college house, Campus Safety will provide access.
+RA’s who directly provide access at the student’s request must have the student inform Campus Safety prior to the RA providing access.
 In all cases Campus Safety will record the student’s name and date of the request so an accurate count can be maintained.

 Faculty and Staff who are locked out of their space should first contact their Administrative Assistant for access.
 If no one from their area is available to assist they should contact Campus Safety for access.